Chewhern/SHSM/CLI_Documentation/List_Of_Available_Commands.md

 **This needs to be called once so that necessary directories or folders can be created in advance..**

+**'ServerIP' must have 'IP.txt' with the API IP Address of SHSM Server**

 ## GenAUInfo (Local)
 There're 3 options for this command.